Research

 Larval Dispersal and Marine Population Connectivity

 Quantification of stochastic larval connectivity among marine populations is essential to understand global and long-term changes of marine ecosystems (Siegel et al., 2008).
-Our primary approach is to quantify dispersal probabilities of marine species in order to learn how far larvae can be transported by oceanic eddies and how quickly and effectively they colonize new sites (Mitarai et al., 2009Mitarai et al., 2016), and to test these predictions of dispersal with recruitment and population genetic data that define the biogeographic characteristics of selected marine species (Selkoe et al., 2010Nakamura et al., 2015).
-By quantifying dispersal patterns, we seek to contribute to marine conservation planning.
-That is, by optimizing design of marine protected areas, we may be able to help prevent the collapse of vulnerable ecosystems globally (Mullineaux et al., 2018Levin et al., 2020).
+Our primary approach is to quantify potential dispersal of marine species in order to learn how far larvae can be transported by oceanic currents and eddies (Mitarai et al., 2009Mitarai et al., 2016).
+We also test dispersal predictions with recruitment and population genetic data that define the biogeographic characteristics of selected marine species (Selkoe et al., 2010).
+By quantifying dispersal patterns, we seek to contribute to marine conservation planning (Mullineaux et al., 2018Levin et al., 2020).

 Research Applications